ayanim/evo/Readme.md

 and their related files at the *application root*, and then follow on to *evo's root*.
 This simple feature allows for vendorized packages, gem-based packages, overriding of core or contrib packages via load path precedence and much more.

+## Role / Permission based access

+Evolution has two core unassignable roles, "Authenticated", and "Anonymous".
+Any number of roles may be created, and assigned to any number of users.
+A matrix of permissions is then applied to these roles, determining what users may access throughout the system.

+Currently permissions are not applied at base levels such as models.
+We cannot simply assume that since a user does not have the "delete users" permission, that the system itself cannot delete users during a request, so permissions are generally applied at the routing level.

 ## Background Workers